finnjames/neofloss/README.md

 ## About

-JSON structure based on the iconic [Community Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-community-material-theme), but with all-new sugar-coated highlighting.
+JSON structure based on the iconic [Community Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-community-material-theme), but with an all-new sugar-coated palette.

 ## Recommendations